fbnmtz/scripts/readme.md

 ## `ytdl`
 ```
 download a video/audio from a youtube url
 ```

 ## `ytinfo`
 ```
-script to watch youtube videos using rofi and mpv.
+get info about vides/channels from YouTube.
 ```

 [Go Back](#index)